Michael D. Bordo

 Mickey D. Levy

-As Chief Economist for Bank of America, Dr. Levy analyzes and forecasts national and international economic performance and financial market behavior, and conducts research on monetary and fiscal policies.
-He sits on the Bank’s Asset Liability Committee.
-In addition to his work with Bank of America, Dr. Levy is an advisor to several Federal Reserve Banks.
-Dr. Levy has testified before U.S. Congressional committees on topics concerning the Federal Reserve and monetary policy, fiscal and budget policies, economic and credit conditions and the banking industry.
-He has conducted economic research at the American Enterprise Institute and the Congressional Budget Office.
+Mickey D. Levy is Chief Economist of Blenheim Capital Management, a global money manager.
+He analyzes and forecasts US and global economic performance and financial market behavior and conducts research on monetary and fiscal policies.
+Dr. Levy is an advisor to several Federal Reserve Banks and has testified before US Congressional committees on topics concerning the Federal Reserve and monetary policy, fiscal and budget policies, economic and credit conditions and the banking industry.
+Prior to his current position, Dr. Levy was Chief Economist of Bank of America.
+He has also conducted research at the American Enterprise Institute and the Congressional Budget Office.

 Bennett T. McCallum